countable-web/open-source-corporation/admin/AORS.md

 ## Owning an AOR
   * Owning an AOR comes with great power and responsibility.
 Most of the time, you may manage this area as you see fit.
-  * You must document and approve the purpose and objectives of the AOR activity with your manager.
+  * You must document and approve the purpose and objectives of the AOR activity with your manager, as well as how success can be measured, in our Ops manual.
-  * You must make a note of how we can measure how well the AOR is being done.
+  * You must document any processeses required under your AOR in the Ops manual.
+  * You must champion your AOR and ensure everyone follows its process.
+If someone doesn't follow the process you're overseeing, you must send them a link to the documentation page.
   * Quarterly: You must evaluate how aligned the AOR's processes are with our values and principles.
   * Quarterly: You must evaluate how effectively the AOR is contributing to our mission.